cri-o/cri-o/GOVERNANCE.md

 	* Give conference presentations
 	* Testing out new releases

+### CRI-O Organization Member

+#### How to be come an org member

+* Organization members are contributors whose contributions automatically have CI run on them.
+* As such, a proven track-record of good faith contributions is requred for org membership.
+* To become an org member, one should file an issue with [this template](https://github.com/cri-o/cri-o/issues/new?template=org_member.yml&title=REQUEST%3A+New+organization+membership+for+%3Cyour-GH-handle%3E).

+#### Reviewer responsibilities
+* Organization members are expected to fulfill the responsibilities of a community member, with a layer of added trust that the CRI-O CI will not be used in a malicious or wasteful manner.

 ### Reviewer

 #### How to become a reviewer

-* If a community member would like to take on a more active role in the community, and one day become an approver, becoming a reviewer is a good first step.
+* If an org member would like to take on a more active role in the community, and one day become an approver, becoming a reviewer is a good first step.
 * Becoming a reviewer allows someone to build trust with the community and deepen their knowledge of the code base.
 * To become a reviewer, one should file an issue with [this template](https://github.com/cri-o/cri-o/issues/new?template=reviewer.yml&title=REQUEST%3A+New+reviewer+status+for+%3Cyour-GH-handle%3E).
 * To find a sponsor, a community member is encouraged to reach out to the approvers.
 The approver team is happy to foster growth within the CRI-O community.